 Kirriemuir has many famous sons, the best known is the author JM Barrie, the creator of Peter Pan.
 His birthplace, now owned by the National Trust forScotland, contains an imaginative exhibition featuring life-size figures, theatre posters and stage costumes.
 There is a statue of Peter Pan in the middle of the town.

 Barrie gifted the camera obscura to the people of the town from which you can enjoy stunning panoramic views of the surrounding countryside.

-‘Jam in the Den’ takes place in July and there are many other Gala Days, Beer Festivals, Highland Games and other events in the area throughout the year
+‘Live in the Den’ takes place in July and there are many other Gala Days, Beer Festivals, Highland Games and other events in the area throughout the year

-One of the highlights of the social calendar is the Kirriemuir Festival of Traditional Music and Song in September, featuring ceilidhs, music and storytelling sessions.
+Another of the highlights of the social calendar is the Kirriemuir Festival of Traditional Music and Song in September, featuring ceilidhs, music and storytelling sessions.

 Birdwatchers will enjoy a visit to the nearby Royal Society for the Protection of Birds (RSPB) reserve at Loch of Kinnordy, home to many wetland birds, viewable from hides and boardwalks, and to the Scottish Wildlife Trust (SWT) reserves at Lintrathen Loch and Montrose Basin.

 Walkers and climbers will find plenty to occupy them – from some pleasant short, reasonably flat walks, to the slightly higher Sidlaws to the south and the challenge of Munros in the Cairngorms National Park which begins a few miles north of the town.